JoshuaDoucet/wtnfStorefrontFrontEnd/README.md

 - "/products" The products page displays all products available for sale
 - "/products/:id" A product details page displays additional information about a signle product.
 - "/signin" The signin page allows users to log in to the website so they can add items to the cart.
+    - NOTE the application does not yet have the functionality to create new users.
+The 2 following sign in credentials can be used for testing.
+      - email "josh@gmail.com"   password "password"
+      - email "kenzie@gmail.com"  password "goodPass1"
 - "/profile" The profile page displays information about the logged in user
 - "/cart" The cart page displays all the products in the cart for the logged in user.
 This page also contains a checkout form to place an order
 - "/cart/confirm" The cart confirm page shows a message that an order was sucessfully placed